Abnormal Return: Definition, Causes, Example

 As per the careful approach, it is better to look at the risk-adjusted return.
 This is in keeping with the concept of risk tolerance because otherwise, the portfolio manager may differ from the IPS goals and take up highly risky investments to generate abnormal returns/excess returns.

-In the case of multiple periods, it may be helpful to look at the standardised returns to see if the portfolio is constantly beating the benchmark.
+In the case of multiple periods, it may be helpful to look at the standardized returns to see if the portfolio is constantly beating the benchmark.

 Example of Abnormal Return/Excess Returns